evanelliott/hello-world/README.md

 My first repository.
 A place for ideas, resources and discussions.

 Hi!
-My name is Evan and I am 24 years old.
-I am an aspiring data scientist and I work for a company in the UK which specializes in location/GIS data.
+My name is Evan and I work as a data science consultant in the UK.
+I am passionate about unlocking value from raw data through carefully executed experiments, and I like building useful tools for data-driven decision making.

-My background is in mathematics and meteorology, and my previous work has involved data assimilation (how weather models incorporate observations).
-I proposed my own Masters thesis topic, suggesting a new way of improving forecasts by assimilating observation tendencies, a.k.a. time-derivatives.
-Nearly all weather models are built on a Bayesian framework, each new timestep is a combination of prior information, and observation likelihood.
-Recently, weather models use ensemble methods which means that uncertainties can be represented in future forecasts in a probabilistic manner.
-My dream is to enhance the world of meteorology by crossing the bridge into data science and bringing back cutting-edge technologies for the good of global weather forecasting.
+I have degrees in Mathematics and Meteorology from the universities of Nottingham and Reading, and my Masters thesis topic was on Bayesian updating via Kalman filters.
+I have previously worked for the world's largest independent renewable energy company, where I gained valuable experience of the common challenges relating to data products in a commercial setting, including software development best practices and ensuring return on investment.

-I choose Python as my tool for data science.
-I have had a fair amount of experience with libraries NumPy, SciPy and Matplotlib for the purposes of numerical modeling and statistical analysis.
-I am becoming familiar with Pandas database library, and I am very new to the ScikitLearn machine learning library.
+I am responsible for providing technical consultancy services, and technical expertise in developing intelligent systems with machine learning and other data analytics capabilities.
+I am proficient in Python and SQL; I have a broad knowledge of the latest data science techniques, and a deep understanding of the process for extracting value from data: including data cleaning, data shaping, feature selection, model training, data and model validation, and model serving.

-The topics within data science which I like the most are the high-end technical areas like machine learning, neural networks, and deep learning (and it would seem I am not alone in this taste).
 I am also a fan of visualization as I believe there's no better way to transfer knowledge than through well-designed infographics.

 Get in touch if you would like to chat or suggest a project to work on together!

 Thanks & happy coding,

 Evan